A Plethora of Features That Make Projects Easier

 Files may also be discriminated by type and/or renamed in accordance with masks.

-In addition, files that are linked to selected objects are displayed in Interactive Mode, and bitmap textures can be toggled and placed within the Material Editor.
+Besides, files that are linked to selected objects are displayed in Interactive Mode, and bitmap textures can be toggled and placed within the Material Editor.

 The Batch Render&Relink tool helps manage your asset files into the 3D model and material libraries in Batch Mode.
 BR&R is capable of rendering thumbnails for 3D models, materials, and IES photometric files.